How Do You Know if Hiking Boots Are Too Small? (6 Methods)

 I have to buy boots where my arch makes slight contact with the boot so that when this shift happens, it doesn’t create so much vertical space that it doesn’t provide support.

-When you tie the boots tight, your heel should have light contact with the back of the hiking boot but not uncomfortable contact that causes it to rub.
-A slight gap of a quarter inch of space should suffice.
-Stand upright in the boots to perform this test.
+When you tighten the laces, your heel should lightly touch the back of the hiking boot, without causing uncomfortable rubbing.
+About a quarter-inch of space should be adequate.
+Stand upright in your boots to conduct this assessment.

 What Can You Do If Your Hiking Boots Are Too Small?